-JCCC's Paramedic program is fully accredited by the Committee on Accreditation of Educational Programs for the EMS Professions (CoAEMSP).
-For more information, see the Paramedic Admissions Process web page.
-The information packet, which includes deadlines, admission requirements and options for meeting academic criteria is available year-round and updated annually.
-The application and attachments are only available during the application period, which opens on June 1 and closes on October 1 each year.
+JCCC's MICT program is fully accredited by the Committee on Accreditation of Educational Programs for the EMS Professions (CoAEMSP).
+If you are interested, contact the Admissions office for an application packet, which includes deadlines, admission requirements and options for meeting academic criteria.